reTHINK-project/dev-runtime-nodejs/README.md

 cd dev-runtime-nodejs
 ```

-Afterwards, run the following :
+Afterwards, run the following (as root) :

 ```
 # npm install